Cloudneeti/aws-auto-remediation/README.md

    - Default output format: json

 2. Configure organization based multi-account remediation using below commands to deploy in specific or all member AWS accounts and regions:

-	Note: Primary AWS Account [-a] for organization based multi-mode remeidation setup should always be the master AWS account of the Organization.
+	`# bash deploy-org-remediation-framework.sh [-a <12-digit-account-id>] [-z <12-digit-zcspm-account-id>] [-p <primary-deployment-region>] [-e <environment-prefix>] [-v version] [-s <list of regions where auto-remediation is to enabled>] [-m organization member accounts where framework components are to be deployed] [-g <select auto remediation deployment for global services>]`

-	`# bash deploy-org-remediation-framework.sh [-a <12-digit-account-id>] [-z <12-digit-zcspm-account-id>] [-p <primary-deployment-region>] [-e <environment-prefix>] [-v version] [-s <list of regions where auto-remediation is to enabled>] [-m organization member accounts where framework components are to be deployed]`
+   - If the user opts-in for global services [using -g parameter], remediation framework components will be deployed in US East (N. Virginia) region by default.

-   This command creates the required resources like Cloudtrail, Cloudwatch event rules, Remediation functions and roles required to perform cross-account remediation across the member accounts in the organization.
+   - This command creates the required resources like Cloudtrail, Cloudwatch event rules, Remediation functions and roles required to perform cross-account remediation across the member accounts in the organization.
 ## Configure remediation on ZCSPM Account

 On ZCSPM you need to have AWS account on-boarded.